skip to main |

 The top photo (I don't know why it is sideways, blogger issues) is of the back, Captain Obvious, which I decided to semi-piece for added loveliness.
 This was inspired by the gorgeous work of Red Pepper Quilts.
 She makes the greatest quilts and all of them have been given extra spice on the back, not to mention some really beautiful long arm quilting.
 As a novice quilter I am in deep awe of her mad skills.

 It was raining cats and dogs yesterday so I let the girls rot their little brains a bit and watch a movie.
 While they turned into mini couch potatoes, I came up with a new bag.
 It's the biggest bag yet and is verging on luggage.
 I reinforced everything with heavy interfacing and quilted it.
 So it will hold everything and keep it all safe.
-It has an interior zipper pocket and two deep leather pockets on the front.

 I found an old leather coat like one Bad Babs had when I was little.
 It had some great leather buttons that I saved and used one on the front flap though I opted to use Velcro for the actual closure.
 I fought against Velcro for a while, but in the end decided that it won out for practicality.
 Next I will try a zipper AND the Velcro, just in case you have stuff that needs to be EXTRA safe and twice as hard to get at in a hurry.